zhangyh98/blockchain/docs/develop.md

 }
 ```
 ### Call Smart Contract
 In the smart contract module, we designed a sandbox for debugging the contract.
 You won't alter any real status of blockchain or smart contract in the debugging process.
-CHAIN Blockchain offers `callContract`api to help developers debug the smart contract.
+BUBI Blockchain offers `callContract`api to help developers debug the smart contract.
 The smart contract can be stored on the blockchain or uploaded from localhost.
 Calling `callContract`api won't send any transactions, so there is no transaction fee to pay.

 ```text
    POST /callContract